 Lessons in UnitsCCSS Units

 In which MLB ballpark is it hardest to hit a home run?
 Students find the roots and maxima of quadratic functions to model the trajectory of a potential home-run ball.

 How has the pace of technology changed over time?
 Students explore timelines of important technological milestones, and calculate the time between major events using absolute value and operations on integers.

 How has the iPod depreciated over time?
 Students compare linear and exponential decay, as well as explore how various products have depreciated and what might account for those differences.

-Are coupons a good deal?
+Are coupons always a good deal?
 Students use unit rates and percents to explore the math and psychology behind retail discounts.

 Should you buy a camera lens with vibration reduction?
 Students interpret graphs and use right triangle trigonometry to explore the relationship between focal length, viewing angle, and blurriness.